fenago/python-networking-sysadmins/scripting/lab_guides/Lab_15.md

 **REST** stands for **Representational State Transfer**.
-RESTful API has an approach[]{#id325778709 .indexterm} to communication used in the development of web services.
-It is a style of a web service that works as a channel[]{#id325778702 .indexterm} of communication between different systems over the internet.
+RESTful API has an approach to communication used in the development of web services.
+It is a style of a web service that works as a channel of communication between different systems over the internet.
 It is an application interface and is used to `GET`, `PUT`, `POST`, and `DELETE` data using
 `HTTP` requests.